 Alternatively a dry rise fire sprinkler system is a network of pipes connected to fixed sprinklers inside a building, which are full of air until one of the sprinklers is triggered.

 Dry Risers must have fire engine access within 18 metres of the dry riser inlet box.
 Dry Risers in occupied buildings have to be within a fire resistant shaft.

 A Wet Riser is the opposite of a Dry Riser as it is maintained with the pipes kept full of water available either direct from a storage tank, via a booster pump, or fed directly from the towns main water supply. for manual or automatic fire fighting operations.

 At Apex Fire our team of Dry and Wet Riser experts can design, install, test and maintain your Dry and Wet Riser Systems to ensure that in the unfortunate event that there is a fire on your premises, you have the peace of mind that the Fire Brigade or trained personnel will have ready access to the water supply needed to contain and extinguish the fire.

-In addition to design and installing Dry and Wet Riser Systems, our technicians carry out full maintenance to BS 9990:2015 by wet testing systems and ensuring both valves and pipe work are in adequate condition.
+In addition to design and installing Dry and Wet Riser Systems, our technician’s carry out full maintenance and testing to I.S.391:2020 by firstly an air test on a dry system at 2Bar and a wet test at 15Bar or 1.5 times the maximum operating pressure in accordance with the requirements of the standard and ensuring both valves and pipe work are in adequate condition.
 Enclosures and ancillaries are also checked for purpose.